acomito/expo-to-appstore-checklist/README.md

 * run `fastlane pilot upload`
 * then invite a tester with `fastlane pilot add email@invite.com`

+Note: When submitting to the iTunes Store, you’ll be asked whether your app uses the advertising identifier (IDFA).
+Because Expo depends on Segment Analytics, the answer is yes, and you’ll need to check a couple boxes on the Apple submission form.
+See Segment’s Guide for which specific boxes to fill in.

 ### iTunes Connect

 * Go to iTunes Connect.